flux2341/Aisling/README.md

 - entries are stored as json files
 - half-decent alert/confirm dialog
 - settings for 'storage location' and 'last entry open', file dialog for opening storage location
-- loads previous state on startup
+- loads previous state on startup (search text, selected word)
 - search entries
-    - prefix with 'word:', 'definition:', or 'tag:' to search parts
+    - prefix with 'word:', 'definition:', or 'tag:' to search specific parts
+- tagging
+    - for entering tags, split on any non-word character
+    - selecting a tag filters the search results by the tag

 ## Todo

-- a way for modules to add data to an entry
-    - load all modules, only show some
-    - otherwise I have to change the null entry definition in code each time I add a module
-    - need to add the field to new modules
-    - don't bother removing attributes when a module is removed from the view
-    - put a javascript function in each of the modules, put each of the modules in its own .vue file

-- module manipulating
-    - add module button
-    - on each module - up/down, remove, change type
+- module system
-    - save / cancel changes
-    - update the main page automatically as a preview
-    - plugin interface, load modules from an external source
+    - ability to load from an external folder
-- settings page
-- add search box on top of word list
-    - entering text in the search box filters the displayed words
-    - allow searching particular parts of the entry (e.g. word:this definition:that)
-- add tags, allow writing tag:colors in the search input
-- have items to open wiktionary.org, etymonline.com, etc
-    - invoke their api to make it more integrated
-- modular system
-    - word, definition, tags
     - buttons for searching certain sites
         - in edit mode, allow adding, moving, removing buttons
     - online resources